nicholasdille/container-slides/160_gitlab_ci/020_variables/exercise.md

 ## Task 1: Create a job variable

-Add a variable called `version` to the job called `build` and modify the build command as follows:
+Add a variable called `version` to the job called `build` and modify the build command as follows to inject the value during the compilation:

 ```bash
 go build -o hello -ldflags "-X main.Version=${version}" .